 Plant a medlar in your garden, and you’ll be the highlight of all neighbors admiring this uncanny but savory fruit-bearing tree.

-Like most fruit trees, medlar is best planted in fall.
-This best promotes root development before winter, thus enhancing recovery and regrowth in spring.
+Like most fruit trees, it is best to plant medlar in fall.
+This promotes root development before winter, thus enhancing recovery and regrowth in spring.

 - Medlar loves rather sunny spots, and if sun is lacking, it might not bear medlars.

 - This type of tree adapts to most kinds of soil, as long as it drains well and isn’t too heavy.

-- A blend of planting soil mix and garden soil is perfectly suited for planting medlar.
+- A blend of planting soil mix and garden soil is perfect for planting medlar.

-- Regular watering over the first year after planting is recommended.
+- Regular watering over the first year after planting is applicable.